 Correspondence, diary, photographs, deeds, articles and speeches chiefly relating to Arizona territorial military experiences of Oury family members.
 Includes William Oury's address to the Society of Arizona Pioneers, 1885, regarding the Camp Grant Massacre; and letters to his daughter relating events in Tucson, 1883-1885; as well as items pertaining to Granville Oury's Civil War service with the Confederate Army and a letter from Sylvester Mowry to Granville from an 1860 political convention.
-Gilbert C. Smith materials consist of his diary, 1857-1856; letters to relatives while serving with the California Volunteers in Arizona, 1862-1863; a letterbook kept while at Fort Lowell.
-Photographs, chiefly of army officers, but also family members and Zuni Indians, 1862-1894; military commissions; and annotated articles from "Frontier Times", 1928-1933.
+Materials relating to Gilbert C. Smith consist of his diary, (1856-1857); letters to relatives while serving with the California Volunteers in Arizona, 1862-1863; a letterbook kept while at Fort Lowell; photographs, chiefly of army officers, but also family members and Zuni tribespeople, 1862-1894; military commissions; and annotated articles from "Frontier Times," 1928-1933.
 Also included are four photocopies of early land transactions involving George, August, and Wendell Oury in Virginia and Texas.

 Most of this material appeared in William Sanders Oury: Historymaker of the Southwest, by C.C.
 Smith, Jr., published by the University of Arizona Press, 1967.